WHAT IS JOHN AND KYLE?

 RAISE A CHILD

 John and Kyle’s disagreement on how to raise their child turns into the first big fight we’ve seen them have, and we realize they’re going through ALL the stages of a marriage when they divorce and attend counseling.
-Toby starts to rebel, and when they bring him to the hardware store, he steals spray paint and graffitis their whole apartment complex.
-This gets Mark fired and embarrasses Candice in front of Chang.
+Toby starts to rebel, and when they bring him to the hardware store, he steals spray paint and graffitis the whole campus.
+This gets Mark fired and makes Candice looks bad in front of Chang.
 John and Kyle, having reconciled, teach Toby that as an adult, you have to think about others, and drop him back off at the orphanage so he can raise his own son.
 Toby puts on a mask, revealing that he was the Graffiti Bandito the whole time!